How To Simplify the Online Registration Process (Especially on Mobile)

 The Old Way: Paper-Based, In-Person Registrations

-Registering for activities used to be manual, often tedious process.
-Participants typically had to call or physically show up to a facility to sign up.
+Registering for activities used to be a manual, often tedious process.
+Participants typically had to call or physically show up at a facility to sign up.
 This presented several challenges:

 • Time-consuming and confusing: The process required personal assistance at every step, leading to long waits and lines, especially on registration days.